 - Over 80% of companies can now quantitatively measure returns on sustainability investments

-- Talent attraction depends on it - Strong sustainability records are critical for recruiting top performers, while poor reputations actively threaten hiring pipelines
+- Talent attraction depends on it - Strong sustainability records matter for recruiting technical and commercial talent, while weak positioning creates friction in hiring

 Regulators worldwide now enforce strict standards, with visible consequences.
 Beyond Shein's €1 million penalty, enforcement actions span industries: